voucherifyio/voucherify-openapi/docs/webhook-introductions/events-customer-order-paid.md

-The `EVENTS.ORDER.PAID` event indicates that an order has been paid.
+The `EVENTS.CUSTOMER.ORDER.PAID` event indicates that an order has been paid.

 When the event is used in an "Order has been paid" distribution webhook, the `data` object always contains the following required objects:
 - `customer`,